-The School of Law offers a Public Interest Peer Mentor Program run by the Carolina Public Interest Law Organization (CPILO) that matches first-year students interested in public interest work with like-minded second- and third-year students.
+The School of Law offers a Public Interest Peer Mentor Program run by the CDO and Carolina Public Interest Law Organization (CPILO) that matches first-year students interested in public interest work with like-minded second- and third-year students.
 Students are matched up based on practice areas of interest, among other factors.

 Mentors meet with their mentees on an individual basis throughout the year and serve as a resource to help with the transition to law school, share experiences and answer questions about public interest careers.
 The program also schedules a variety of group social activities each year, including the Annual Chili Dinner, brown bag lunches, a spring ice cream social and award ceremony and other events.

 First-year students who wish to participate in the peer mentor program should fill out the Public Interest Peer Mentee application ().